0x19/sift-golang/CONTRIBUTING.md

 **We do accept GitHub pull requests**

-Unless otherwise noted, the Golang.hr source files are distributed under the MIT-style license found in the LICENSE file.
+Unless otherwise noted, the [Sift Golang] source files are distributed under the MIT-style license found in the LICENSE file.

 [Sift Golang]: <https://github.com/0x19/sift-golang>